 Then, while in college in the mid-1990s, I had a serious situation in which I was hospitalized for a week with pneumonia, and I had to miss a semester of school.
 After years of ear and sinus infections, exhaustion and joint pain I was asked to see a rheumatologist.
 It was then that I was then diagnosed with systemic lupus erythematosus, or SLE.
 However, since that first diagnosis, I have had doctors tell me that I may have many other different lupus illnesses, and called my illness “lupus-like.”

-Then, about two years ago, I had to have two major surgeries in three months’ time, including one for a precancerous tumor for which I see a specialist from Yale New Haven at Stamford Hospital.
+Then, about 6 years ago, I had to have two major surgeries in three months’ time, including one for a precancerous tumor for which I see a specialist from Yale New Haven at Stamford Hospital.

 I am only 45.